 On this page you will find details about the following common side effects:

 - Appetite changes

 For more information on the specific side effects of each cancer treatment please refer to the Understanding Cancer Treatment booklet series.

-Feeling tired and lacking energy (fatigue) is the most common and often, debilitating side effect of cancer treatment.
+Feeling tired and lacking energy (fatigue) is the most common and often the most debilitating side effect of cancer treatment.
 Fatigue can include feeling exhausted, drowsy, confused or impatient.
-You may have a heavy feeling in your limbs, or find it difficult to do daily activities.
+You may have a heavy feeling in your limbs, get worn out quickly, or find it difficult to do daily activities.

 Fatigue can appear suddenly and rest may not relieve it.
 You might still feel tired for weeks or months after a treatment cycle ends.

 - Ask for help.
 Get a friend to help with school pick-ups, shopping or running errands.